cfe-lab/Kive/INSTALL.md

 * django-extensions (optional, for creating a UML diagram of the backend models used to store all the records in the database)
 * pygraphviz (optional, for the UML diagram)
+* requests (optional, for using the Kive API wrapper to make API calls)

 Installing Python